 Train the system to learn from your data and can predict outcomes

 When building your model, you’ll have to start by training the system to learn from data.
 For example, your predictive analytics model might look at historical data like click action.
 By establishing the right controls and algorithms, you can train your system to look at how many people that clicked on a certain link bought a particular product and correlate that data into predictions about future customer actions.

 Your predictive analytics model should eventually be able to identify patterns and/or trends about your customers and their behaviors.
 You could also run one or more algorithms and pick the one that works best for your data, or you could opt to pick an ensemble of these algorithms.

 Another key component is to regularly retrain the learning module.
 Trends and patterns will inevitably fluctuate based on the time of year, what activities your business has underway, and other factors.
 Set a timeline—maybe once a month or once a quarter—to regularly retrain your predictive analytics learning module to update the information.

-Schedule your modules.
 Predictive analytics modules can work as often as you need.
 For example, if you get new customer data every Tuesday, you can automatically set the system to upload that data when it comes in.

-Use the insights and predictions to act on these decisions.
 Predictive analytics is only useful if you use it.
 You’ll need leadership champions to enable activities to make change a reality.
 These predictive insights can be embedded into your Line of Business applications for everyone in your organization to use.

 Predictive analytics has its challenges but can lead to priceless business outcomes—including catching customers before they churn, optimizing business budget, and meeting customer demand.
 It’s not magic, but it could be your company’s crystal ball.